maxims94/solana-debugger/README.md

 Install Rust via rustup as described [here](https://www.rust-lang.org/tools/install).

 Install the Solana Tool Suite as described in the [official documentation](https://docs.solanalabs.com/cli/install).
-Don't forget to update your PATH!

-Make sure Solana's `platform-tools` is downloaded:
+Trigger the installation of Solana's `platform-tools` (if not yet installed):
 ```
 $ cd ~
 $ cargo new myproject